Jiboo/wembed/readme.md

 - Some FPE errors are optimized out, preventing the crash in some assert_trap.

-Cases in names.wast:

-- The Clang C API doesn't allow to pass a string size to LLVMGetFunctionAddress, making it difficult to use names with '\0'.

 Cases in traps.wast:

 - assert_trap failures due to some dead code elimination.